Boundary commissions (United Kingdom): Relationship with local government, devolved legislatures and the European Parliament

 Changes to parliamentary boundaries do not themselves impact on which local councils are responsible for any area.

+House of Commons of Northern Ireland

+The Electoral Law Act (Northern Ireland) 1968 established a boundary commission for the House of Commons of Northern Ireland.
+The Parliament of Northern Ireland was abolished before any of its boundary reviews were implemented.

 Scottish Parliament

 The procedure for reviews of constituencies and regions for the Scottish Parliament is set down by the Scotland Act 1998.
 That Act specifies that there are 73 constituencies for the Scottish Parliament: Na h-Eileanan an Iar, the Orkney Islands, the Shetland Islands and 70 others.
 The Act also specifies that the constituencies are grouped into eight regions to allow the return of list members elected by proportional representation to the parliament.
 The Boundary Commission for Scotland conducted a review of these boundaries between 2007 and 2010, and their recommendations were implemented from 2011.
 Since the legislation requires different numbers of constituencies in Scotland for the United Kingdom Parliament and the Scottish Parliament, these two sets of areas do not fit together neatly.
 Responsibility for Scottish Parliament boundary reviews passed to the Local Government Boundary Commission for Scotland in May 2017.